 When you choose Clove Lake, you are not just choosing a destination but a journey as well.
 I wouldn’t say that it’s a hop, skip and a jump to get to Clove from the Larch Creek entry point.
 It’s more like a beaver dam, a log, and a portage.

 The launch point is right off of the road with a rather small space to park your vehicle.
 Good thing there is only one permit per day!
-The great news is that you put your canoe right into the water and load up right by the truck.
+The great news is that you put your canoe into the water and load up right by the truck.
 The bad news is that you will need bug spray immediately.
 It’s pretty thick vegetation and a little creek means bugs galore.
 It’s not so bad once you get moving, but while loading up, definitely have the bug spray ready.

 Along the way to Larch Lake there are several beaver dams, I hope you packed your muscles.
 The only way around these is to pull the canoe over it.
 There are no places to put gear, so your canoe will be fully loaded when you pull it over.
-It’s really not as hard as it sounds once you get to it.
+It’s really not as hard as it sounds once you get the hang of it.
 And when the water is higher, it’s a breeze!
 A note of caution: Be careful when stepping on the dams, on the downstream side there will be a significant drop off.
 My brother-in-law, Jon, experience this first hand and got very wet!

 I know I’ve mentioned this a few times already, but once again, there is only 1 entry permit granted per day at Entry Point 80, Larch Creek.
 Book this entry point early if you have a specific date that you need to enter on.
 This one fills up fast.
 On our last trip up to the Boundary Waters we had to choose a different lake.
 Which I’m okay with, we like to try new places.
 If your dates are flexible that makes it easier, but you’ll still want to stay on top of this one.
+Check out “Why Plan Your Summer BWCA Trip in January“

 As you can see, this lake has a lot of potential for great memories on your next adventure.
 It hasn’t let us down yet!
 If you choose this lake as your first destination in the B.W.C.A. you won’t be disappointed.
 Happy camping!